karbalaei/MDD_BP/TWAS/README.md

 - **Association Step:** It is optimized for GWAS summary statistics (Z-scores/P-values) and is highly efficient.
 It uses these statistics combined with an LD reference panel and the selected expression weights ($\mathbf{w}$) to calculate the TWAS Z-score, effectively asking if the genetic component predicting expression is correlated with the trait.

 - **Key Advantage:** Robustness across different genetic architectures due to testing multiple models.

+# MDD vs. BP TWAS Workflow
+This directory contains the computational workflow for the summary-TWAS (Transcriptome-Wide Association Study) conducted on MDD, BD, and control samples from the sACC (subgenual anterior cingulate cortex) and amygdala, as part of the broader MDD vs. BP (Bipolar Disorder) RNA-Seq project.

+Specifically, this workflow details the procedures used to generate TWAS results for both the amygdala and sACC tissues by leveraging the following public resources: the Bipolar Disorder GWAS data published by the Psychiatric Genomics Consortium (PGC) [[1](#references)], and the Bipolar Disorder GWAS data provided by 23andMe [[2](#references)].

 ## 1) Filter SNPs